Along Came a Duke Cover Art

 ISBN-10: 0062089064

-But the same can’t be said when the Duke of Preston happens along Tabitha’s path.
+That is, until the Duke of Preston happens along Tabitha’s path.
 He spies a rebellious streak in her that matches his own, and he makes it his mission to save her from such a passionless match, interfering in her life at every turn.
 All too soon, Preston—whose very name spells ruin—has Tabitha caught between the good fortune that guarantees her security, and his kiss, which promises an entirely different kind of happily ever after.

 Chapter 1